ale-423/ale-423/README.md

 - 👋 Hi, I’m @ale-423
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning things
+- 🌱 I’m currently too bored to learn
 - 💞️ I’m looking to collaborate?
 No
 - 📫 How to reach me, u just don't